-Under the Planning Act (see Appendix "A") the City of Sarnia has passed a By-law (see Appendix "B") which designates all of the land in the City of Sarnia as a "Site Plan Control Area".
+Under the Planning Act (Section 41) the City of Sarnia has passed a By-law (By-law 45 of 2023) which designates all of the land in the City of Sarnia as a "Site Plan Control Area".
 This by-law prescribes that most types of development within the City are subject to site plan review and approval by the municipality.
 Renovations and/or additions to existing buildings may also be subject to site plan review.